Nancy Kassebaum: Post-political career

 From 2001 to 2005, Senator Baker served as the United States Ambassador to Japan and Kassebaum accompanied him to Japan, living in Tokyo during this time.
 Kassebaum was recognized for her work with Baker in Japan, including organizing a regional conference in Tokyo to combat human trafficking in Asia in 2004.

-Kassebaum is an Advisory Board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
-She is also a member of the ReFormers Caucus of Issue One.
+Kassebaum was an Advisory Board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
+She was also a member of the ReFormers Caucus of Issue One.

-She is a noted critic of President Donald Trump.
+She was a noted critic of President Donald Trump.
 In 2018, she, alongside other incumbent and former Republican politicians, endorsed Laura Kelly, the Democratic candidate and eventual victor, in the 2018 Kansas gubernatorial election.
 She also endorsed Kelly's successful reelection in 2022.
 Kassebaum also endorsed Republican-turned-Democrat Barbara Bollier for the 2020 Senate election in Kansas over her Republican opponent Roger Marshall.
 In 2014, Kassebaum expressed support for same-sex marriage.
 In 2024, she endorsed Kamala Harris for president.

 Awards

-Kassebaum was awarded an honorary doctorate from Kansas State University in 2015.[new citation]
+Kassebaum was awarded an honorary doctorate from Kansas State University in 2015.
 Kansas State University also offers the Kassebaum Scholarship, to recognize students who aspire to careers in public service, and up to five students receive this award annually.
-Her ties to Kansas State University date from 1966, when the Landon Lecture Series on Public Issues was inaugurated as a tribute to her father, former Kansas Gov. Alfred Landon.
-Her four children are also Kansas State University alumni.
+Her ties to Kansas State University date from 1966, when the Landon Lecture Series on public issues was inaugurated as a tribute to her father, Kansas Gov. Alfred Landon.

-Kassebaum was honored by the Native Sons and Daughters of Kansas as Distinguished Kansas in 1978, and she received it Citation for Distinguished Statesmanship in 2000.
+Kassebaum was honored by the Native Sons and Daughters of Kansas as a "Distinguished Kansan" in 1978, and she received the Citation for Distinguished Statesmanship in 2000.

-In 1985, Kassebaum received the Distinguished Service Citation from her alma mater, University of Kansas.

-In 1996, she was awarded American Library Association Honorary Membership.
+In 1985, Kassebaum received the Distinguished Service Citation from her alma mater, the University of Kansas.
+In 1996, she was awarded the American Library Association Honorary Membership.

-In January 2025 Kassebaum was one of twenty recipients of the Presidential Citizens Medal.
-President Biden cited her bipartisan work in the United States Senate, especially on health care reform.
+In January 2025, Kassebaum was one of twenty recipients of the Presidential Citizens Medal.
+President Joe Biden cited her bipartisan work in the United States Senate, especially on health care reform.

-Personal life
+Personal life and death

 In 1955, Kassebaum married John Philip Kassebaum, and they had four children.
 They separated in 1975, and divorced in March 1979.

-She then married former U.S. Senator and Diplomat Howard Baker of Tennessee on December 7, 1996.
+She then married former U.S. Senator and diplomat Howard Baker of Tennessee on December 7, 1996.
 After leaving Tokyo in 2005 at the end of his appointment as U.S. Ambassador to Japan, they split time between his home in Huntsville, Tennessee, and her home in Burdick, Kansas.
 Baker died on June 26, 2014.

 Her son, William Kassebaum, is a former member of the Kansas House of Representatives.
-Her other son, filmmaker Richard Kassebaum, died of a brain tumor August 27, 2008, at the age of 47.
-Her daughter, Dr. Linda Johnson, died of supranuclear palsy in 2020 at the age of 61.
+Her other son, filmmaker Richard Kassebaum, died of a brain tumor on August 27, 2008, at the age of 47.
+Her daughter, Linda Johnson, died of supranuclear palsy in 2020 at the age of 61.

+Nancy Kassebaum died in Manhattan, Kansas, on August 21, 2026, at the age of 94.